-MILITARY ONLY discount for 15% OFF initial EMT Tuition Coupon Code: THANKYOUVETERANS
+MILITARY 15% OFF EMT TUITION Coupon Code: THANKYOUVETERANS

 Individuals applying for the Emergency Medical Technician national certification must meet the following requirements:

 The National Registry Emergency Medical Technician (EMT) cognitive exam is a computer adaptive test (CAT).
 The number of items a candidate can expect on the EMT exam will range from 70 to 120.
 Each exam will have between 60 to 110 ‘live’ items that count toward the final score.
 The exam will also have 10 pilot questions that do not affect the final score.
 The maximum amount of time given to complete the exam is 2 hours.

 The exam will cover the entire spectrum of EMS care including: Airway, Respiration & Ventilation; Cardiology & Resuscitation; Trauma; Medical; Obstetrics/Gynecology; EMS Operations.
 Items related to patient care are focused on adult and geriatric patients (85%) and pediatric patients (15%).
 In order to pass the exam, candidates must meet a standard level of competency.
 The passing standard is defined by the ability to provide safe and effective entry level emergency medical care.